rossrobino/ovr/apps/docs/src/content/docs.md

 ovr is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications with asynchronous JSX and a modern Fetch API-based router.

-Designed to optimize performance and Time-To-First-Byte (TTFB), ovr evaluates components concurrently and streams HTML in order by producing an `AsyncGenerator<string>` that feeds directly into the streamed response.
+Designed to optimize performance and Time-To-First-Byte (TTFB), ovr evaluates components concurrently and streams HTML in order by producing an `AsyncGenerator` of HTML that feeds directly into the streamed response.

 ```tsx
 function Component() {